China in January 2026: Weather, Where to Visit & What to Do in Winter

 Exceptional Photography of Yuanyang Rice Terraces in Yunnan

-Yuanyang boasts rare spring scenery, even in January.
+Yuanyang boasts rare beautiful scenery, even in January.
 Every year from this month on, Yuanyang Rice Terraces in the county show breathtaking beauty at their most.
 January is absolutely one of the best times to take photos of this Hani ethnic minority masterpiece for nature lovers and shutterbugs.

 The time is just when the terraces have been irrigated and filled with water, which reflects the sunshine.
 You can expect dramatic layers of glass-like rice fields changing colors in blue, golden, rose, purple, red, and so on.
 Covering a large area of over one hundred square kilometers, it must be a particular spectacle to feast on the eyes.
 Later, the sunset will draw a more stunning picture in return for your travel day.